nystudio107/seomatic/README.md

 ## Changelog

+### 1.1.29 -- 2016.07.31

+* [Improved] seoTitles, seoDescriptions, and seoKeywords are now truncated on save in SEOmatic Meta FieldTypes when they pull from other fields
+* [Improved] Updated the README.md

 ### 1.1.28 -- 2016.07.27

 * [Added] Added modified_time and published_time to OpenGraph articles when an SEOmatic Meta FieldType is used